Northwest Italy: Geography

 It borders to the west with France via the Western Alps, to the north with Switzerland via the Central Alps, to the east with the regions of Trentino-Alto Adige, Veneto and Emilia-Romagna belonging to Northeast Italy and to the south with the Ligurian Sea and the extreme offshoot of Tuscany in Central Italy.
 Northwest Italy includes a large part of the Po Valley and is crossed by the Po river, the longest in Italy.

-Demography

-Northwest Italy has 15,923,805 inhabitants as of 2025.